 Sure, construction is nothing new in New Orleans and can be found everywhere.
 But what many motorists fail to realize is if there is road construction, many pedestrians are forced to walk in areas where it is not safe for them to walk, such as the roadways with fast passing cars.

 Drivers who do not obey traffic laws can be considered incredibly dangerous to other motorists and pedestrians.
 When a driver decides to roll through an intersection or a stoplight or fails to yield to a pedestrian who has the right of way, the results can be devastating.

 Even if a pedestrian has the signal to walk, it does not mean that they are free and clear of dangers on the roadway.
 For instance, many accidents often occur when a pedestrian has the right-of-way on a crosswalk because a car is making a left-hand turn, trying to navigate the intersection, and not paying attention to the pedestrians crossing.

 It is a normal late-night activity, taking a jog or walks to distress from a hectic day.
-But if you plan to hit those streets when the sun sets, it is recommended that you wear white or light-colored clothing and carry or have lights on your body to help you become more noticeable to passing cars.
-Even if there are street lights in areas where pedestrians are crossing, vehicles may not notice walkers or runners because of the darkness and can ultimately hit them.
+But if you plan to hit those streets when the sun sets, it is recommended that you wear white or light-coloured clothing and carry or have lights on your body to help you become more noticeable to passing cars.
+Even if there are street lights in areas where pedestrians are crossing, vehicles may not notice walkers or runners because of the darkness which and can ultimately hit them.

-Pedestrians often make the mistake of thinking they always have the right-of-way, but they do not.
+Pedestrians often make the mistake of thinking they always have the right of way, but they do not.
 When an individual tries to cross a street other than the designated crosswalk or tries to run across the road right in front of oncoming traffic, vehicles may not always stop in time—leading to deadly accidents.